 HIPZ is committed to ensuring a long-term and sustainable improvement in medical care and is sensitive to the needs and wishes of the local people.

-Band-Aids, Blood Pressure Cuff (‘Sphygmomanometer’), Blood Sugar Machines and Test Strips, Cannulas, Needles, Pen-Torches/Flashlights, Respiratory Masks, Small Scissors, Thermometers (Digital), and Toothbrushes
+Alcohol Wipes, Band-Aids, Blood Pressure Cuff (‘Sphygmomanometer’), Blood Sugar Machines and Test Strips, Cannulas (Especially Neonatal), Inhaler Spacer Device, Needles, Pen-Torches/Flashlights, Respiratory Masks, Small Scissors, Thermometers (Digital), Toothbrushes, and Urine Dip Sticks

 5 ml Syringes, 10 ml Syringes, and 50 ml Syringes

-Antibiotics, Burn Cream, Ear Drops, Eye Drops, Ibuprofen, and Paracetamol Tabs
+Albuterol Inhalers, Alcohol Gel, Antibacterial Ointment, Antibiotics, Burn Cream, Co-Amoxiclav (Augmentin), Ear Drops, Eye Drops, Ibuprofen, Paracetamol Tablets, and Per Rectal Paracetamol

 Specifically for Children:

-Baby Blankets, Cannulas (Particularly Pediatric Cannulas and Giving Set), Child O2 Sat Probes, Cloth Diapers and Clips, Hats (for Premature Babies), Newborn Clothes (Very Useful), and Pulse Oximeter
+Baby Blankets, Cannulas (Particularly Pediatric Cannulas and Giving Set), Child O2 Sat Probes, Cloth Diapers and Clips/Safety Pins, Hats (for Premature Babies), *Measuring Tapes, *Newborn Clothes, Pediatric Naso-Gastric Feeding Tubes, Pulse Oximeter, and Weighing Scales

 Bed Linens and Pillows

-Pens, Laptops, Mobile Phones (Old), and USB Sticks
+Laptops, Markers, Pencils, Mobile Phones (Old), Pens, Printer Paper (A3/A4), USB Sticks

 Candy and balloons are not on the needs list as they are harmful for the children and the environment for the following reasons: